-Ken Stuart, California Health Care Coalition, noted that when Cal Hospital Compare lost financial support from 2 health plans support, the board provided an opportunity to health plans to use the data in return for funding, which resulted in plans committing their financial support.
-He noted that there will be a great deal of interest in the HPD system as it will provide an opportunity for organizations to move away from high cost data analytic firms.
+Ken Stuart, California Health Care Coalition, noted that when Cal Hospital Compare lost financial support from 2 health plans, the board provided an opportunity to all Covered California recognized health plans to use the data in return for various user fee levels, which resulted in many plans committing to use their data and making up for the lost support revenue.
+He noted that he believes there will be a great deal of interest in the HPD system as it will provide an opportunity for some larger organizations to move away from very expensive data analytic firms at a much lower cost.